 There are many specific steps that doctors and their staff can take to improve patient experience at their practices.

-12 things doctors can do to improve the patient experience
+12 ways to improve patient experience

 1. Create a helpful online presence

-2. Offer online scheduling
+2. Offer online scheduling for patient visits

 3. Send appointment confirmations and reminders